dlr-gtlab/gtlab-core/docs/user/workflows/hub_spoke.rst

    hub-spoke/02_tasks_calculators
    hub-spoke/03_connection_editor
    hub-spoke/04_process_queu

-The central building blocks of the processes that follow this architecture are :ref:`Calculators <label_section_calculators>` and :ref:`Tasks <label_section_tasks>`.

-Calculators represent individual workflow steps, while tasks are intended for workflow coordination, A simple example of this is a loop task, which coordinates the repeated execution of individual processes.
-Like the data model, the processes are generally arranged hierarchically.
-This means that the process elements (calculators) are arranged below the coordinating task.
+In this architecture, the individual :ref:`workflow elements <label_chapter_workflow_elements>` are arranged hierarchically, whereby the higher-level elements are called :ref:`Tasks <label_section_tasks>` and take over the process coordination and the lower-level elements are :ref:`Calculators <label_section_calculators>` that take over the actual simulations, modifications, etc.

 Data communication takes place throughout the workflow on a temporary copy of the data model, which acts as the central information point of the workflow and is modified by the individual process elements. workflow and is modified by the individual process elements.
 If individual workflow-related parameters are also to be passed on, this can be done using the :ref:`Connection Editor <label_section_connection_editor>`.
-As an example, reference can again be made here to the loop in which, for example, the respective iteration step can be communicated to the processes via the editor.
+As an example, reference can again be made here to the loop in which, for example, the respective iteration step can be communicated to the workflows via the editor.

 The following is intended to illustrate :ref:`how to build a workflow <label_section_how_to_buid_process>`.